-In the GMRA, a method that can be used to eliminate a Net Exposure by accelerating the Repurchase Date of a repo and entering into a Repriced Transaction for the same date.
-The Repriced Transaction will have a new Purchase Price that is calculated by applying the latest-available market price of the collateral to the original nominal value to calculate a new Market Value, to which any agreed Margin Ratio or Haircut is applied.
+In the GMRA, a method that can be used an alternative mechanism for Marqin Maintenance to eliminate variation marqin (called Market Transfer in the GMRA) as a means of eliminating a Net Exposure by accelerating.
+Repricing accelerates the Repurchase Date of a repo, which effectively terminates it, and entering intereplaces it with a new so-called Repriced Transaction for the same date.
+The Repriced Transaction will have a new Purchase Price that is calculated by applying the latest-available market price of the collateral on the so-called Repricing Date to the original nominal value plus any agreed haircut or initial marqin (called Marqin Ratio in the GMRA) to calculate a new Market Value, to which any agreed Marqin Ratio or Haircut is applied.

-$$new Purchase Price = \frac{new Market Value}{Margin Ratio}$$ new Purchase Price= new Market Value (1 - Haircut)
+$new Purchase Price = \frac{new Market Value}{Margin Ratio}$

+new Purchase Price = new Market Value (1 - haircut)

-The new Purchase Price is the cash amount which the Buyer is obliged to pay to the Seller in the new transaction.
+The new Purchase Price is the cash amount which the Buyer is obliged to pay to the Seller in the new Repriced Transaction.
 In other words, the Purchase Price is brought into line with the latest Market Value of the collateral.
 The nominal amount of collateral does not change.
-As the collateral transfers and cashflows of the terminated transaction and the Repriced Transaction are netted where possible, only the differences between the Repurchase Price on the Repricing date and the new Purchase Price will actually have to be paid (which means that repo interest accrued up to the day of Repricing is paid to the Buyer).
-By netting,
+As the collateral transfers and cashflows of the terminated transaction and the Repriced Transaction are payments should be netted where possible, only the differences difference between the Repurchase Price of the original repo on the Repricing Date and the new-Purchase Price will of the Repriced Transaction should actually have to be paid (which means that).
+This difference is equal to (1) the change in the Market Value of the collateral plus (2) the repo interest accrued up to the day of Repricing is paid to the Buyer).
+By netting, up to the Repricing Date.
+So, in respect of the change in the Market Value of the collateral, Repricing produces what is, in effect, a cash variation margin (called a Margin Transfer in the GMRA).